How To Recognize the 5 Types of Tooth Cracks

 Treatment

-The split segments may be visualized or by “wedging” the segments apart, but the tooth prognosis is hopeless in most cases.
-Sometimes a split may occur where only a single root may be affected (e.g., an upper molar root).
+The split segments may be visualized or “by wedging” the segments apart, but the tooth prognosis is hopeless in most cases.
+Sometimes a split may occur in which only a single root is affected (e.g., an upper molar root).
 In those cases, it may be possible to remove the “split root” and salvage the remaining tooth.
 Once the tooth is removed, tooth replacement may be discussed and initiated.

 Vertical root fracture

 A vertical root fracture is a complete or incomplete fracture of the root in a buccal–lingual direction.
 The fracture may extend the length of the root or as a shorter segment along any portion of the root.
 There may or may not be patient symptoms associated with the fracture.
-Many times they are discovered on routine periapical X-rays.
+They are often discovered on routine periapical X-rays.

 Virtually all vertical root fractures are associated with a history of root canal treatment.
-Existence of a sinus tract or a narrow, vertical periodontal pocket along the root surface is consistent with vertical root fracture.
+The existence of a sinus tract or a narrow, vertical periodontal pocket along the root surface is consistent with vertical root fracture.

 Treatment

-The prognosis of vertical root fracture is virtually hopeless in all cases, so prevention is important:
+The prognosis of a vertical root fracture is virtually hopeless in all cases, so prevention is essential:

-- Minimizing dentin removal during root canal therapy will provide better structural integrity for tooth longevity.
+- Minimizing dentin removal during root canal therapy will improve tooth structural integrity and longevity.

 - Avoid posts and post build-ups, if possible.